 WHAT IS RECHARGE?

 Direct recharge is the process of flooding an area and allowing water to percolate down through the soil, replenishing underground aquifers.
 In the future, the recharged water can be pumped out with recovery wells for use in meeting demand.
-The Arizona Water Banking Authority participates in direct recharge by partnering with operators of recharge projects to store excess CAP supplies at those facilities.
+The Arizona Water Banking Authority (AWBA) participates in direct recharge by partnering with operators of recharge projects to store excess Central Arizona Project (CAP) supplies at those facilities.

-Long-term storage credits are accrued by the Arizona Water Bank through permitted facilities that store water either through direct recharge or indirect recharge.
+Long-term storage credits are accrued by the AWBA through permitted facilities that store water either through direct recharge or indirect recharge.
 A credit is accrued for each acre-foot of water that is stored (after losses) minus the 5% cut to the aquifer.

-The Arizona Water Bank delivers water for storage at both Underground Storage Facilities (USF) and Groundwater Savings Facilities (GSF).
+The AWBA delivers water for storage at both Underground Storage Facilities (USF) and Groundwater Savings Facilities (GSF).

 Another type of USF, a Managed USF allows for water to be discharged to a naturally water-transmissive area such as a streambed, where water can percolate into the aquifer without the assistance of a constructed device.

-A Groundwater Savings Facility (GSF) is an indirect recharge facility that uses surface water (CAP water) instead of pumped groundwater.
+A Groundwater Savings Facility is an indirect recharge facility that uses surface water (CAP water) instead of pumped groundwater.
 The AWBA partners with an entity (typically an irrigation district) that would have otherwise pumped groundwater and provides CAP water in-lieu of the pumped groundwater.
-The Water Bank then receives a long-term storage credit for the groundwater not pumped.
+The AWBA then receives long-term storage credits for the groundwater not pumped.